 Page 1: Biography

-This biography, written by John Pollard, was first published in the Dictionary of New Zealand Biography in 1993, and updated in August, 2019.
+This biography, written by John Pollard, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in August, 2019.

 John Rochfort was one of the great surveyor-engineers who explored, mapped and opened up the young colony of New Zealand for European settlement.
 He was born on 21 May 1832 in London, England, to Sarah Button and her husband, Frank Rochfort, a silversmith.
 He was trained by the renowned Victorian engineer Isambard Kingdom Brunel, who discouraged pupils by charging the enormous premium of £1,000 and asking each to give 'sufficient reason to suppose that he will succeed in the profession'.
 John Rochfort must have owed a lot to his mentor for his professional attitudes and zest for the unknown.
 Certainly he was well prepared to journey abroad.